00 Days

 Thyme and/or sage inhalation

-Thyme and Sage tea are lung strengtheners and treat respiratory tract problems.
+Thyme and Sage tea are lung strengtheners and support respiratory tract problems.
 You can use both thyme and sage alone or they can be used together

 Thyme tea sweetened with honey is a close second to ginger tea